Diocese of Albarracín

-The Diocese of Albarracín (Latin, Albarracinensis) existed in 1577–1852, and was located in north-eastern Spain, in the present province of Teruel, part of the present autonomous community of Aragón.
+The Diocese of Albarracín (Latin: Dioecesis Albarracinensis) was a Latin Church diocese of the Catholic Church which existed from 1577 to 1851.
+It was located in northeastern Spain, in the present-day province of Teruel in the autonomous community of Aragón.
+In 1851, it was united with the Diocese of Teruel to form the Diocese of Teruel-Albarracín.

-History (1173–1852)
+History

-Diocese of Segorbe (1173–1259)
+Diocese of Segorbe (1173 – 1259)

-In 1172 Pedro Ruiz de Azagra, son of the Lord of Estella, took the city of Albarracín and succeeded in establishing a bishop there (Martín).
+In 1172, when Pedro Ruiz de Azagra retook the city of Albarracín during the Reconquista and set up the Lordship of Albarracín, he succeeded in establishing a bishop there (Martín).
 Martín took the title of Arcabricense, and afterwards that of Segobricense, thinking that Albarracín was nearer to the ancient Segobriga (Segorbe) than to Ercavica or Arcabrica.

-This choice of name follows the ideology of the Reconquest, according to which the bishops were simply restoring the old Christian entities only temporarily taken over by the Moors.
+Though Albarracín is distant from the town of Segorbe, the choice of name follows the ideology of the Reconquista, according to which the bishops were simply restoring the old Christian entities only temporarily taken over by the Moors.
 In this way, the city of Albarracín became the seat of the bishops of Segorbe.

-Diocese of Segorbe-Albarracín (1259–1571 or 1576)
+Diocese of Segorbe-Albarracín (1259 – 1571 or 1576)

-When Segorbe was conquered by king Jaime I in 1245, its church was purified, and Jimeno, Bishop of Albarracín, took possession of it.
+In 1245, King Jaime I retook Segorbe from the Moors, and purified its church.
+Jimeno, Bishop of Albarracín, could then take possession of it.
 The bishops of Valencia opposed this, and Arnau of Peralta, Bishop of Valencia, entered the church of Segorbe by force of arms.
-The controversy being referred to Rome, and the bishops of Segorbe had part of their territory restored to them; but the Schism of the West supervened, and the status quo continued.
+The controversy being referred to Rome, the bishops of Segorbe had part of their territory restored to them; but the Schism of the West supervened, and the status quo continued.

-Diocese of Albarracín (1571 or 1577–1852)
+Diocese of Albarracín (1571 or 1577 – 1852)

 In 1571 Francisco Soto Salazar being bishop of Segorbe-Albarracín, the Diocese of Albarracín was separated from Segorbe.

-Bishops of Segorbe (1173–1259)
+Bishops

+All names are given in Spanish.

+Segorbe (1173 – 1259)

 Bishops of Segorbe with seat in Albarracín.
-All the names are given in Spanish: